Frequently asked questions

 I have been admitted to another university, but I would prefer UTA.
 Is it possible to know my admission result before the official publication of the results?

-No. Unfortunately we are not able to give individual students information on their admission status before the publication of admissions results.
+No. Unfortunately we are not able to give individual applicants information on their admission status before the publication of admissions results.

 I have confirmed my study place, but will not be able to start my studies in the autumn semester.
 Is it possible to defer the start of my studies?